Merck/ReactiveDynamics.jl/readme.md

 <img src="docs/assets/diagram3.png" align="left" alt="attributes diagram"></a>

 The transitions are <b>parametric</b>.
 That is, it is possible to set the period over which an instance of a transition acts in the system (as well as the maximal period of this action), the total number of transition's instances allowed to exist in the system, etc. An annotated transition takes the form `rate, a*A + b*B + ... --> c*C + ..., prm => val, ...`, where the numerical values can be given by a function which depends on the system's state.
 Internally, the reaction network is represented as an <a href=https://algebraicjulia.github.io/Catlab.jl/dev/generated/wiring_diagrams/wd_cset/><b>attributed C-set</b></a>.

+For an overview of accepted attributes for both transitions and species classes, read the [docs](https://merck.github.io/ReactiveDynamics.jl/#Update-model-objects)

 A network's dynamics is specified using a compact **modeling metalanguage**.
 Moreover, we have integrated another expression comprehension metalanguage which makes it easy to generate arbitrarily complex dynamics from a single template transition!